smorel394/AbstractSimplicialComplex/README.md

 Results about Noetherian simplicial complexes (i.e. those with a Noetherian face poset):
 - If K is Noetherian, then every face of K is contained in a facet.
-- A finite complex is finite dimensional.
-- A finite dimensional complex is Noetherian.
+- A finite or finite dimensional complex is Noetherian.
 - If K is Noetherian and all its facets have the same dimension, then K is pure.